 Urine culture or culture from the prostate does not show bacteria.

-It usually takes about 6 weeks before these medicines start working.
+- Drugs called alpha-adrenergic blockers help relax the muscles of the prostate gland.
+It often takes about 6 weeks before these medicines start working.
 Many people do not get relief from these medicines.

-Transurethral resection of the prostate may be done in rare cases if medicine does not help.
-This surgery is not usually done on younger men, because it may cause retrograde ejaculation.
+Surgery, called transurethral resection of the prostate, may be done in rare cases if medicine does not help.
+This surgery is not done on younger men in most cases.
+It may cause retrograde ejaculation.
 This can lead to sterility, impotence, and incontinence.

 Call your health care provider if you have symptoms of prostatitis.

 NBP; Prostatodynia; Pelvic pain syndrome; CPPS; Chronic nonbacterial prostatitis; Chronic genitourinary pain

 Kaplan SA.
 Benign prostatic hyperplasia and prostatitis.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 129.

 Nickel JC.
 In: Wein AJ, ed.
 Prostatitis and related conditions, orchitis, and epididymitis.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 11.